codefresh-io/docs.codefresh.io/_docs/on-demand-test-environment/example-compositions/spring-boot-kafka-zookeeper.md

 __JMX__

-For monitoring purposes you may wish to configure JMX.
+For monitoring purposes, you may wish to configure JMX.
 Additional to the standard JMX parameters, problems could arise from the underlying RMI protocol used to connect

 * java.rmi.server.hostname - interface to bind listening port
 * com.sun.management.jmxremote.rmi.port - The port to service RMI requests